hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_team_of_ainauts_and_their_ai_companions_conducting_7b773780-4236-41e8-b737-cda780c9c1a3-0_0.content.md

 ## Our Mission

 Our mission is to explore the depths of gas giants and uncover the secrets hidden within their dense atmospheres.
-By deploying state-of-the-art AI technology, we aim to collect data that will help us better understand the formation and evolution of these fascinating planets.
+By deploying state-of-the-art AI technology, we aim to collect data that will help us better understand the formation and evolution of these Fas<wbr>ci<wbr>na<wbr>ting planets.

 ## User Stories